U.S. attorney general cites 'irregularities' at jail where Epstein died

 Barr did not say what those irregularities were.
 The decision by officials at the Bureau of Prisons not to keep Epstein on a suicide watch by guards has come under scrutiny.

-The prison where Epstein died is run by the federal Bureau of Prisons, a division of the U.S. Justice Department.
+The facility where Epstein died is run by the federal Bureau of Prisons, a division of the U.S. Justice Department.

+Even before Epstein’s death, public defenders had called the MCC conditions inhumane.

+“At the very least, out of a case that’s been nothing but tragedy, maybe this will at least shine a spotlight on a facility that has had serious problems for years and years,” David Patton, executive director of the Federal Defenders of New York, said in an interview.

+Patton described MCC as an “inhumane, cramped place with inadequate staffing, particularly inadequate medical staffing or mental health staffing.”

-U.S. District Court Judge Richard Berman, who was presiding over the case, denied Epstein’s bail request last month.
+U.S. District Judge Richard Berman, who was presiding over the case, denied Epstein’s bail request last month.
 A few days later, Epstein was found unconscious on the floor of his jail cell with marks on his neck, and officials investigated that incident as a possible suicide or assault, according to media reports.

 “Jeffrey Epstein’s death is a tragedy to everyone involved in his case,” Berman said in a statement on Monday.